 upper arm force also becomes directly propulsive.

-full and increasing force is sustained into the push, with the palms noticeably dominant.
+Full and increasing force is sustained into the push, dominated with palm force.

 The shoulders and elbows are prepared and positioned for the exit part of the recovery.